sylvainsf/rafter/README.md

 ## 5. Fine-Tuning Process using Azure OpenAI Fine-tuning API:

+*TODO: the validation dataset needs to be uploaded and used to fine tune the fast validation LLM for use in the workflow for synthetic dataset generation.
 *   **Review Destructive Datasets:** Call the `destructive_review_simulator.py` script on the generated destructive dataset, this will prompt an user to review each case and generate an approved set for merging.
 *   **Merge Datasets:** Call `merge_datasets.py training_file reviewed_destructive_file output_file merge=True` to merge the reviewed destructive dataset with the training dataset.
 *   **Data Upload:** Upload the merged training data and validatation data.